-Anxiety is always anticipating for future, your child may use lots of “what if questions”.?
+Anxiety is always anticipating for future, and your child may use lots of “what if questions”.?

 Will we get there on time?
 What if I can’t fall asleep the night before the test?

-You may also notice negative thinking patterns ” cognitive distortions”.
-Sometimes they can be referred to as challenging thoughts, and even thinking mistakes or errors.
-They are often unrealistic but above all and are overly self-critical.
-Unlike adults, children are unable to realise that the thoughts are outsized and unrealistic.
+You may also notice negative thinking patterns,” cognitive distortions”.
+Sometimes they can be referred to as challenging thoughts and even thinking mistakes or errors.
+They are often unrealistic but, above all and are overly self-critical.
+Unlike adults, children cannot realise their beliefs are outsized and unrealistic.